 Our post-purchase QC review evaluates mortgage loans on a holistic basis to determine if the loans meet our underwriting and eligibility guidelines.
-With respect to three of the six mortgage loans containing seven Material Findings identified by the Diligence Provider, we determined in our post-purchase review that the loans did not have Significant Findings.
-For these three loans, we determined that the overall risk profiles of the loans met our underwriting and eligibility requirements, notwithstanding that some of the information regarding the loans did not meet the requirements of the transactions.
-For these three loans, the Material Findings found by the Diligence Provider were not findings that the related items of non-compliance, in light of the totality of the characteristics of these mortgage loans, would have resulted in our issuing repurchase requests to the related loan sellers.
-With respect to the one mortgage loan cited by the Diligence Provider as missing the documentation necessary for it to determine the borrower's debt ratio (documentation of the amount of the borrower's child support or alimony payments was not available), we determined in our post-purchase review that the information available to us regarding the borrower's income and debts, in light of the totality of the characteristics of this mortgage loan, was sufficient for us to determine that the loan met our underwriting and eligibility requirements.
+With respect to four of the six mortgage loans containing Material Findings identified by the Diligence Provider, we determined in our post-purchase review that the loans did not have Eligibility Defects.
+For these four loans, we determined that the overall risk profiles of the loans met our underwriting and eligibility requirements, notwithstanding that some of the information regarding the loans did not meet the requirements of the transactions.
+For these four loans, the Material Findings found by the Diligence Provider were not findings that the related items of non-compliance, in light of the totality of the characteristics of these mortgage loans, would have resulted in our issuing repurchase requests to the related loan sellers.
 Accordingly, we do not intend to issue repurchase requests for these four loans as a result of the Diligence Provider's findings.
+Three of these four loans are not included in the Reference Pool.